khagerman/Fetch-Take-Home/README.md

     POST /spend { points } => { transaction }

 _Spend points.
-Send {points: integer } Returns error if points is not a valid number or missing.
+Send {points: integer } Returns error if points is not a valid number, missing, or if user does not have enough points.
 Returns record of points used by payer_
 Example Return:

 ```json